 Every state must adhere to the Voting Rights Act for redistricting, ensuring each district has approximately the same population.
 The shapes of these districts are redrawn using population data provided by the Census Bureau that includes summary information of racial and ethnic breakdowns and the number of people living in group quarters like prisons.

 While this piece primarily addresses congressional redistricting, the same data is used to redraw state legislative districts.

 Many states have constitutional or legal guidelines for what they must consider in drawing congressional districts.
 Among the considerations:

 These considerations may be up for interpretation by the bodies drawing the maps.

 In most states, the state legislature has authority over the drawing and approval of maps.
 In some states, the new districts are approved via regular legislation and subject to a governor’s veto.
 In others, like Connecticut and North Carolina, the maps are not subject to governor’s approval.

-Next year, 17 states will have maps drawn in Republican-controlled legislatures with and approved by a Republican governor.
-If 2020 population estimates hold, these states would have 165 seats, 38% of all House seats.
-These states had 162 seats following the 2010 reapportionment.
+Next year, 17 states will have maps drawn in Republican-controlled legislatures and approved by a Republican governor.

 Nine states will have an independent commission create maps not subject to legislative approval: Arizona, California, Colorado, Hawaii, Idaho, Michigan, Montana, New Jersey, and Washington.
-(Montana currently has a single seat; it is expected to gain a second seat following reapportionment.)
+(Montana had a single seat prior to the census; it gained a second seat following reapportionment.)

 States with and without independent redistricting commissions